Military blended retirement system: What should you know about it?

 Here is the formula for annuity payment calculation:

 2% times of the total years served in the military service.
 So if a military service member works for 20 years and then retires, he or she will get 40% of their final base pay.
-If someone works for 30 years, they are likely to get 60% of their final base pay, which is not a small amount.
+If someone works for 30 years, they are likely to receive 60% of their final base pay, which is a substantial amount.
 They can use the money for several purposes.
-The money can be used to pay off debts or cover necessary expenses.
+The funds can be used to pay off debts or cover necessary expenses.

-Another formula is in the highest average of basic pay received in 36 months.
+Another formula is the highest average of basic pay received over a 36-month period.

-How much does the government contribute along with the service members?
+How much does the government contribute with the service members?

-Military service members who started working from January 2018 are automatically enrolled into the TSP.
-After completing 60 days of service, the government will contribute 1% of the individual’s base pay into a TSP automatically.
-In addition to this, the government will match up to 4% of his or her base pay to make a 5% contribution.
+Military service members who started working from January 2018 are automatically enrolled in the TSP.
+After completing 60 days of service, the government will automatically contribute 1% of the individual’s base pay into a TSP.
+In addition to this, the government will match up to 4% of their base pay to make a 5% contribution.

 After working for two years, a military service member becomes vested.
 Even if he or she leaves the military after the two years, there’s no need to worry.
 They are entitled to the entire TSP account.

-Pros and cons of military blended retirement system
+Pros and cons of the military blended retirement system

-When a military service member opts for the blended retirement system, the defined benefit amount is likely to be a lower.
-However, the account will have access to government securities, contributions and a matching benefit to their thrift savings plans.
+When a military service member opts for the blended retirement system, the defined benefit amount is likely to be lower.
+However, the account will have access to government securities, contributions, and a matching benefit to their Thrift Savings Plan.
 This is a significant benefit of the military blended retirement system.

-The military service members who decide to stick to the traditional retirement system will get a higher defined benefit amount but they will not qualify for the government contributions as well as the matching benefit of the TSP.
+Military service members who opt for the traditional retirement system will receive a higher defined benefit amount; however, they will not qualify for government contributions or the matching benefit of the TSP.

-Some other tricky details of of the blended retirement system
+Some other tricky details of the blended retirement system

 The military service members can receive retirement benefits in various forms, such as continuous pension payments.
-First, a lump sum payment, then a small pension until the service member reaches full social security retirement age.
+First, a lump sum payment, followed by a small pension until the service member reaches full Social Security retirement age.

 Military service members have to do the compulsory BRS Opt-In Course on Joint Knowledge Online to know about the plan.
-They can also use a blended retirement system comparison calculator to know how much you can save in both the systems.
+They can also use a blended retirement system comparison calculator to know how much they can save in both systems.

-They can take the lump sum payout for four years in up to four years to reduce their tax burden.
+They can take the lump sum payout over a period of up to four years to reduce their tax burden.

 There are a few tricky intricacies of the blended retirement system that service members need to understand before making a final decision.
 For example, their joining date and total years of service play a significant role in determining which retirement system they qualify for.
 These factors also help them understand what benefits they can get.